Types of Aid Available

 BSC Merit Awards.
 In addition to Academic Scholarships, National Merit Finalists, National Achievement Scholars and National Hispanic Scholars may receive annual renewable scholarship of up to up to $2,000.

 United Methodist Church Scholarships.
 BSC is a national leader in providing financial assistance to United Methodist students, clergy families, and those called to ministry.
 All nominations must come from the student's local church with confirmation of membership.
-For more information and application forms open the UMC Scholarships tab below.
+For more information and application forms visit the UMC Scholarships page.

 Fine and Performing Arts Scholarships.
 These renewable scholarships are given to students who have been admitted to the college and plan to study theatre, musical theatre, art, art history, or music.
-High school seniors must either audition or submit a portfolio and interview with fine arts faculty, usually at the BSC Fine & Performing Arts Scholarship Day in February.
+High school seniors must either audition or submit a portfolio and interview with fine arts faculty, usually at the BSC Fine & Performing Arts Scholarship Day on February 10, 2018.

 Transfer Student Scholarships.
 Students who are transferring from a two-year or four-year college with a GPA of 3.5 or higher are eligible for these scholarships at a variety of levels, depending on the overall strength of their application.
 Members of Phi Theta Kappa are eligible for a renewable scholarship of $8,500.
 Contact Transfer Admisison Coordinator Chelsea Tucker at email@example.com for more information on transfer scholarships and BSC's articulation agreements.